English and Welsh Springer Spaniels

 Spaniel (Early Welsh) 1797Spaniel (Early Welsh) 1797

-The Welsh Springer Spaniel, formerly called the Welsh Cocker was also designated as a Springer in 1902 at the same time as the English but his colour was always red and white only.
-In the History of Spaniels, of particular note when describing the early Spaniels, Caius (in 1534) wrote:"The most part of their skin(s) is white, and if they are marked with and spots, these are commonly red".
-So arguably the Welsh Springer could be considered the oldest of the Spaniel breeds.
-But although the Welsh Springer worked springing game in a similar manner to the other English Spaniels, he developed quite separately.
+Formerly called the Welsh Cocker this dog was also designated as a Springer in 1902 at the same time as the English Springer.
+However, its colour was always red and white only.
+Although the Welsh Springer worked springing game in a similar manner to the other English Spaniels, he developed quite separately.

 The Welsh Springer Spaniel becomes a Pure Breed